 All materials delivered are examined by designated site staff before the Group accepts the materials.
 Materials which are found to be defective or of low qualities will be returned and replaced.

-As of 31 December 2017, the Group has over 300 suppliers and ordering of supplies are diversified to reduce dependency on any one supplier.
+As of 31 December 2018, the Group has over 300 suppliers and subcontractors all based in Singapore and ordering of supplies and engaging of subcontractors are diversified to reduce dependency on any one supplier or subcontractor.

 Service responsibility